Pros / Nationwide Bank pays the highest interest rates on long-term CD accounts in our review.

 Verdict / Nationwide Bank is one of the best online-only banks because it offers a full gamut of banking services along with competitive interest rates for its savings products.

 Nationwide Bank offers online banking services that you expect from a brick-and-mortar bank, including loans, credit cards, and checking and savings accounts.
 Additionally, its interest rates are competitive and it gives you free access to an extensive ATM network.
 It even reimburses you for a limited number of fees on transactions made at out-of-network machines.

-Nationwide Bank is one of just two online-only banks that offers a full range of credit products.
+Nationwide Bank, along with First Internet Bank of Indiana and State Farm Bank, offers a full range of credit products.
 It extends mortgages, home equity loans and lines of credit, as well as auto loans.
 It also provides credit cards, including rewards cards and student credit cards.

 This online-only bank offers three different types of online checking accounts.
 All accounts require an initial deposit of $50 and all levy monthly service fees; however, these can be waived by meeting certain requirements.
 The eChecking account earns the best interest rates, but in order to earn the highest rate and have the monthly service fee waived, you're required to maintain a balance over $10,000.
 If you have a lower account balance, your rate is lower and you have to set up direct deposit and use the debit card that comes with the account eight times per month in order to have the fee waived.